Light of Evolution

 So why did I just eat that whole bag of chips?
 Because my ancestors ate when food was available.
 Thanks to carb cravings, our ancestors survived to pass on their genes and we are alive to enjoy the chips (and to rue the extra weight.)

 Without the deep time perspective of the Epic of Evolution, little makes sense.
-For many people, this lack of sense creates cognitive dissonance, uncertainty and feelings of anxiety.
+With the void of unknowing, some people feel uncertainty and feelings of anxiety.
+Others fill the void with stories lacking evidence.

 In contrast, because evolution makes so much sense, this perspective offers feelings of integrated, wholeness and at peace.
 The profound well being I experience is the reason I have created and continue to add to this web site.